fransjacobs/model-railway/README.md

 ## TODO's (and there are still a lots of todo's...):

 Currently the following features are under active development:
-* Improving communication with the CS-2/3
+* Improving communication with the CS-2/3 [more or less done :)]
-* Automatically route the Layout.
+* Automatically route the Layout. [more or less done :)]
-* React on relevant CS-3 events like start/stop, Sensor events, Loco, Accessory, power etc events.
+* React on relevant CS-3 events like start/stop, Sensor events, Loco, Accessory, power etc events. [more or less done :)]
 * Automatically run trains.
+[Work in progress]

 * Configuration screens to edit the Locomotives, Accessories and Sensors.
-* Automatic driving of the trains
+[Todo]
 * Add deployment configuration for Windows and Linux and to an App (first added is MacOS as that is my main development platform) [Postponed this a while, but basics where done]
 * Add more Unit tests